 A similar focal law has been used in an attempt to focus shear waves along the face of surface breaking cracks, with the ultimate goal of estimating the extent of SCC cracks (as shown in the figure below).

 Using a 3D printed inspection jig (made in house), the technique has been used to accurately size surface breaking notches, as shown in the image below:

 The way that the resulting focal law is plotted in standard PAUT analysis software (Zetec’s Ultravision Software) shows the vertical extent of the notches along the horizontal axis.
 Further work is underway to determine the precise sizing accuracy of the proposed technique.
-In addition, the possibility of including a second group using a different focal law which involves another backwall skip is being investigated by the RAD team.
+In addition, the possibility of including a second group using a different focal law which involves another backwall skip is being investigated by the Research and Applications Development group.

 A major advantage of the proposed algorithm is that it can be run using standard acquisition units (OmniScan, Topaz, etc.).
 In addition, scan files are only slightly larger than for a typical PAUT sweep which allows for the possibility of rendering the higher resolution images live for large inspection ranges (data transfer and rendering algorithm can be fast enough).
 In addition, the fact that a large aperture is used in transmission allows more energy to be generated in the piece, which can help penetrate deeper, specifically in noisy materials.